Crappie vs Bluegill – The Differences! Is Crappie Better?

 - 22% preferred the taste of crappie.

-Check out how white crappie compared to white perch in my article, White Crappie vs White Perch: Are They The Same?
+Check out how white perch compared in my article, White Perch: Are They The Same?
 We Compare.

-When preparing recipes for dinner it’s not always possible to locate the type of fish called for.
-If you have some bluegill or crappie, you may ask, can I substitute bluegill for crappie?
+When preparing recipes for dinner it’s not always possible to locate the type of fish in a store or while fishing.
+If you have one sunfish, you may ask, can I substitute one for the other?

 Bluegill can substitute for crappie although its flavor is slightly stronger than crappie.
-Bluegill has a firmer texture allowing it to be in many crappie recipes and more cooking methods than crappie.
+Bluegill has a firmer texture allowing it to be in many crappie recipes and more cooking methods.
 They both can be cooked using similar methods like baking, broiling, steaming and frying.

-One thing to remember when choosing between bluegill and crappie is the size of the fillet.
+One thing to remember when choosing between the two fish is the size of the fillet.
 Most of the time the crappie fillet is larger or is easier to fillet if you have a whole fish.